 - 1. Departments, excluding Physical Education (see Section VII).
-Responsibility for recommending department appointments, reappointments, tenure, and promotions lies with the regular department faculty in tenurable positions already holding appointments not less than half-time or joint appointments not less than two-fifths time according to the following procedure: - a.
+Responsibility for recommending department appointments, reappointments, tenure, and promotions lies with the department faculty already holding appointments not less than half-time or joint appointments not less than two-fifths time according to the following procedure: - a.
 Professors, Associate Professors and Assistant Professors in tenurable positions shall vote on all initial appointments without tenure.
 Actions taken shall be forwarded by the Chair as recommendations to the Dean. - b.
 Professors with tenure shall vote on reappointments and promotions to the rank of Professor.
 Professors with tenure and Associate Professors in tenurable positions shall vote on reappointments and promotion to the rank of Associate Professor and appointments to tenure.
 Actions taken shall be forwarded by the Chair as recommendations to the Dean. - c.
 Professors and Associate Professors in tenurable positions shall vote on reappointments to the rank of Assistant Professor.
 Actions taken shall be forwarded by the Chair as recommendations to the Dean. - d.
 Professors, Associate Professors, and Assistant Professors in tenurable positions shall vote on reappointments to the rank of Instructor and Lecturer and on reappointments and promotions to the rank of Senior Lecturer.
 Actions taken shall be forwarded by the Chair as recommendations to the Dean. - e.
-The Chair shall consult with members of the department who are excluded from voting by the procedures mentioned herein, and give them the opportunity to comment in oral or written form either through the Chair or directly to the Dean. - f.
-Recommendations for appointments to positions not otherwise mentioned shall be made in accordance with these general principles. - g.
-When department size or staffing patterns preclude reasonable application of these procedures, such modifications of these procedures as seem to meet their special requirements may be arranged with the Dean, provided that the general principles are followed. - h.
-Ad hoc Reappointment and Tenure Committees or ad hoc Promotion Committees may be appointed to supplement voting members in a department as described in Section VI.G.1 and VI.G.2.
+Professors, Associate Professors, and Assistant Professors in tenurable positions and Professors, Associate Professors, and Assistant Professors of Instruction shall vote on initial appointments to the rank of Assistant Professor of Instruction.
+Actions taken shall be forwarded by the Chair as recommendations to the Dean. - f.
+Professors, Associate Professors, and Assistant Professors in tenurable positions and Professors and Associate Professors of Instruction shall vote on reappointments to the rank of Assistant Professor of Instruction and promotions and reappointments to the rank of Associate Professor of Instruction.
+Actions taken shall be forwarded by the Chair as recommendations to the Dean.

-- 2. Programs.
+- g.
+Professors, Associate Professors, Assistant Professors in tenurable positions, and Professors of Instruction shall vote on promotions and reappointments to the rank of Professor of Instruction.
+Actions taken shall be forwarded by the Chair as recommendations to the Dean. - h.
+The Chair shall consult with members of the department who are excluded from voting by the procedures mentioned herein, and give them the opportunity to comment in oral or written form either through the Chair or directly to the Dean. - i.
+Recommendations for appointments to positions not otherwise mentioned shall be made in accordance with these general principles. - j.
+When department size or staffing patterns preclude reasonable application of these procedures, such modifications of these procedures as seem to meet their special requirements may be arranged with the Dean, provided that the general principles are followed. - k.
+Ad hoc Reappointment and Tenure Committees or ad hoc Promotion Committees may be appointed to supplement voting members in a department as described in Section VI.G.1 and VI.G.2. - 2.
+Programs.
 Where appropriate, responsibility for advising the Dean on personnel matters related to the program lies with the members of the program.
 All decisions relating to reappointment, tenure, and promotion of faculty members appointed in programs shall be handled by the candidate's ad hoc committee (see VI.G.1.). - 3.
 Joint Appointments.
 Following consultation with the Dean of Faculty and all departments, program committees, and faculty involved, the President may appoint a tenured faculty member to a second department or to a program.
 A person teaching at least two-fifths time in such a position will be a voting member in the added department or program.